 “I didn’t know there was an award as such,” Gallardo said.

 Gallardo explains that she wrote her play, Into the Mystic, in Georgina Escobar’s playwriting two class at UTEP, where she and her peers were encouraged to submit their work to the festival.
-After incorporating some rewrite suggestion from her peers and Escobar, she decided to submit her play.
+After incorporating some rewrite suggestions from her peers and Escobar, she decided to submit her play.

 “Upon learning that my play had been accepted as a regional finalist, I felt affirmed in my creative practice and was thrilled to work with Angela Guerra who read for Maxine, Carolina Flores who read for Juana, and Isabelle Rivera the director, all UTEP students,” Gallardo said.
 “It’s them who brought the play to life with their energy and commitment to the characters.”